Our Leadership Team

 “SelfDesign’s approach and vision towards lifelong learning are inspiring, and I believe that it is ever more relevant in our global community,” he says.
 “I believe that SelfDesign, as a leading independent online learning provider, already serves as a model for natural and personalized lifelong learning, not just in BC but globally.”

 Frank brings to the SelfDesign Learning Foundation Board of Directors his expertise and experience in banking and investment, as well as in biology and forestry, with degrees from the University of British Columbia and universities in Germany and South Africa.
 His professional work has focused on environmental consulting and, in recent years, private banking and investment.
-A Vancouver resident, he is a founding member and board member of the Jericho Stewardship Group, and an active member of the Spanish Banks Streamkeepers Group and the Jericho Lands Working Group, where he works with university students undertaking environmental research projects.
+A Vancouver resident, he is a founding member and board member of the Jericho Stewardship Group.

 product designer in both the entertainment and ed-tech industries, Lara brings a diverse set of knowledge